Fathom-2/TempusFugit/README.md

 ---

 ### Option 1: GitHub Import (Private/Personal Use)
-*All mods including Voxy and Physics Mod Pro are bundled — no manual installs required.*
+*All mods including Voxy, Voxy Auto LOD and Physics Mod Pro are bundled — no manual installs required.*

 1. Download and install the CurseForge app
 2. Download **TempusFugit-1.0.0.zip** using the Download link above